Uncannly/uncannly/README.md

 ### 7. Install project dependencies

 ```
+$ chiry@munscalune:~/workspace/uncannly: virtualenv venv
+$ chiry@munscalune:~/workspace/uncannly: source venv/Scripts/activate
 $ chiry@munscalune:~/workspace/uncannly: pip install -t env -r requirements.txt
 ```

+Note: the `dev_appserver` does not function unless you use the virtual environment.
+I don't totally understand why we need both `venv` and `env`.
+Google wanted it to be `lib` but Uncannly already took that.

 ### 8. Install mysql 5.7